Phase transitions for transitive local diffeomorphism with break points on the circle and Holder continuous potentials: Proof of the main results

 As already discussed in section \ref{sect:LDR}, the specification property implies

-On the other hand, it's known that one of the ways is through of the spectral gap property, in view of the probabilistic/functional approach derived from theorems Gartner-Ellis’s theorem (see e.g. \cite{BCV16}).
+On the other hand, it is known that one of the ways to calculate $LD_{\phi, a, b}$ is through the spectral gap property, given the probabilistic/functional approach derived from Gartner-Ellis’s theorem (see e.g. \cite{BCV16}).
 We remember the highlight of this approach.